 Portugal, over the last few years, has become more recognized as a producer of wines.
 Although better known for its Port and fruity Brandies, wine, is now by far a more popular drink in Portugal.

-Red Wines are characterized by their smooth, fruity taste and ruby colour, which improves with maturaty.
-They have an average alcoholic content of 12 alc. vol. and are accompanied best by meat or chees.
+Red Wines are characterized by their smooth, fruity taste and ruby colour, which improves with maturity.
+They have an average alcohol content of 12 alc. vol. and are accompanied best by meat or cheese.
 They should preferably be drunk when mature at between 18ºC - 20ºC temperatures.

 Port Wine, possibly the most famous Portuguese drink, is a fortified wine mainly produced in the Douro Valley.
 Port wine was once drunk almost exclusively in England, nowadays it is exported worldwide.
-Modern day Portuguese have developed a taste for Port although they prefer the white as an apertif as opposed to the sweet red.
+Modern-day Portuguese have developed a taste for Port although they prefer the white as an aperitif as opposed to the sweet red.